Beyond the UX Tipping Point is about the moment when an organization no longer compromises on well-designed user experiences.

-But organizations that focus on “design processes” are missing the point, according to Jared Spool.
+Organizations that focus on “design processes” are missing the point

-Many organizations take a similar journey to get beyond the tipping point.
+Many organizations take a similar journey to get beyond the UX Tipping Point.
 For an organization to move beyond the UX Tipping Point, it must first become literate in user experience, then fluent in how to produce great experiences.
 This doesn’t happen all at once, it can take years.
-However, if it never happens, the organization won’t make it beyond the tipping point.

 Once activated, park Guests use the Magic Band to gain access to the park, get in priority queues for the attractions, pay for their purchases at the concession stands, and even get into their hotel room.